BMO Field: Home of the TFC

-Whereas Toronto’s other two big sports venues are downtown, BMO Field is located on the lakeshore just west of the downtown core.
-This gives you the opportunity to explore Exhibition Place or take a scenic walk by Lake Ontario.
+Whereas Toronto’s other two big sports venues are downtown, BMO Field is located on the lakeshore just slightly west of the downtown core.
+This gives you the opportunity to also explore Exhibition Place or take a scenic walk by Lake Ontario.

 Where to Hang Out